Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2021-11-18 Update for Bungie Name Search

+Added new Bungie Name search APIs with POST requests for special characters.
+- You can call these to find player names that have colons, slashes, angle brackets, etc.

 ## 2021-10-12 Update for Uninstanced Item Perks

 Added support for perk state components on uninstanced items.